How to Reduce Echo in a Room

 Cover the Walls and Windows

 Wall and window coverings reduce the amount of sound reflecting off window glass and hard wall surfaces.
 Heavy, lined window curtains and draperies that extend to the floor help muffle sound, reducing echo and ambient noise from inside the house and out.
-Canvas paintings, tapestries and decorative wall hangings also can absorb sound to reduce echo.
+Canvas paintings, tapestries, and decorative wall hangings can also absorb sound to reduce echo.
 Keep in mind that framed pictures and artwork enclosed behind glass will reflect sound much like windowpanes.

 Fill Rooms with Furnishings